oslokommune/okctl-upgrade/README.md

 * delete release and the tag corresponding tag in GitHub
 * update the upgrade code, and create a new release as described by the steps above.

-Note: Update existing released upgrades with care, as some users may have already downloaded and executed them.
-Also note that upgrades binaries are downloaded and cached when running okctl upgrade.
+Note: Update existing released upgrades with care, as some users may have already executed them.

 # Implementation details